On behalf of the engineering team, I'm incredibly excited to announce a new tool we've built for .NET developers called JustAssembly!

 JustDecompile is our free .NET assembly browsing and decompiling tool.
 With it, you can browse the symbols within .NET assemblies (.dll or .exe) and decompile the assembly language to C#, Visual Basic .NET, or IL.
 It's an essential tool for developers wanting to understand an assembly's internals and it offers a range of features like advanced code search, dependency loading, and custom assembly lists.

 JustAssembly was originally built to be used as an internal tool for our engineering teams.
 As it evolved over time, we realized that a tool like this would be extremely valuable to the developer community.
-That's why we decided to make JustAssembly available on GitHub under the Apache License, Version 2.0:

 The source code is structured as follows: